tdrussell/qlora-pipe/README.md

 ## On sample packing (or the lack thereof)
 Sample packing is not currently implemented.
 Instead, there is the option `batch_size_tokens`.
 If this field is set, the batch size in the Deepspeed config file is ignored, and instead the batch size is adjusted dynamically to target a fixed number of tokens per batch, per device.
 This was easier to implement than sample packing, and does basically the same thing.
 It is also efficient: if I set batch_size_tokens to a modest 10000 and train a 7B model with the Alpaca dataset, all my 4090s hit their 350W power limit cap.
 Unless I'm missing something (definitely possible), it seems there is no need to support sample packing.

+## Floating point precision
+There are different places you can specify the floating point dtype. `model_weight_dtype` controls the precision of the underlying model weights (for any weights not quantized), and `lora_weight_dtype` is for the lora weights.
+If you are using quantization, both bnb and hqq have options for the compute dtype as well.

+If you are using 16 bit dtypes, floating point roundoff error is a potential problem.
+For a good overview of the problem and solutions, see [Revisiting Bfloat16 Training](https://arxiv.org/pdf/2010.06192).
+TLDR: the main source of precision error when training with 16 bit weights is the weight update step: $(p = p + \Delta p * lr)$.
+When the update is very small compared to the parameter (which is often the case), there can be significant roundoff error, including the update being entirely dropped.
+Mixed precision training solves this by keeping a master copy of the weights in fp32, and running all optimizer steps in fp32.
+Kahan summation is another solution when training in full bf16, that keeps an extra bf16 buffer for each parameter to accumulate roundoff errors so that updates are never dropped.

+### Okay but how should I configure things?
+ - If unsure, set everything to bf16 and use the adamw_kahan optimizer type.
+Kahan summation is ESPECIALLY important for full fine tuning.
+Kahan summation requires an extra 2 bytes per trainable parameter compared to vanilla full bf16 training.
+ - For LoRAs, another option is setting `lora_weight_dtype` to fp32, which also makes all optimizer states fp32.
+ - For LoRAs only, with constant learning rate no lower than 5e-5 or so, I have seen full bf16 training with no Kahan summation mostly match fp32 or bf16 + Kahan.
+ - (more experimental) You may try Deepspeed's bf16 mode, but I personally don't use this.
+I think this does something like mixed precision, where it wraps the optimizer to keep a master copy of the parameters in fp32, as well as doing gradient accumulation and all optimizer states in fp32.
+This will use much more memory than full bf16 + Kahan summation.

 ## Changelog
 ### 2024-05-19
 **The old config file format will break.** Quantization is configured slightly differently now.
 Read examples/config_7b.toml.
 It's only a few lines to change.